pyth-network/pyth-crosschain/target_chains/sui/sdk/js/README.md

 This is because when a Sui contract is [upgraded](https://docs.sui.io/build/package-upgrades), the new address is different from the original.
 If your module has a hard-coded call to `pyth::update_single_price_feed` living at a fixed call-site, it may eventually get bricked due to the way Pyth upgrades are implemented.
 (We only allows users to interact with the most recent package version for security reasons).

-Therefore, you should build a [Sui programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk) that first updates the price by calling `pyth::update_single_price_feed` at the latest call-site from the client-side and then call an entry function in your contract that invokes `pyth::get_price` on the `PriceInfoObject` to get the recently updated price.
+Therefore, you should build a [Sui programmable transaction](https://docs.sui.io/build/prog-trans-ts-sdk) that first updates the price by calling `pyth::update_single_price_feed` at the latest call-site from the client-side and then call a function in your contract that invokes `pyth::get_price` on the `PriceInfoObject` to get the recently updated price.
 We provide a helper function in `helpers.ts` for identifying the latest Pyth and Wormhole packages.

 ### Off-chain prices